 Ensure that users fill in the forms in an application correctly by supplying brief instructions.
 Provide additional information for users through labels, helper text, and placeholders that appear on form elements.

-- Specify actions for a control
+- Adding actions to a control

 You can specify action sets—event-action pairings—to determine the behavior of a control.
 For example, you might specify that clicking a button triggers the refresh of a section.
 You can define multiple events and actions in an action set, and you can create multiple action sets for a single control.